renderedtext/semaphore-docs-new/source/docs/caching-between-builds.md

 (`$SEMAPHORE_PROJECT_DIR`), the artifacts go directly to Semaphore's cache directory.

+## <a name="caching-apt-get" href="#caching-apt-get">Caching system packages (apt-get)</a>

+System package installations can be cached using the built in `install-package` utility.
+It is a wrapper around 'apt-get' with additional options, to minimize runtime.
+See [this page](/docs/how-to-install-dependency.html#caching-installations) for more details.

 ## <a name="docker-layer-caching" href="#docker-layer-caching">Docker layer caching</a>

 Docker images can be cached by using Docker's built-in `--cache-from` functionality, which is described in more detail on [this page](/docs/docker/docker-layer-caching.html).

 ## <a name="bundler" href="#bundler">Bundler</a>